-LCL shipment is arranged by freight forwarder who will combine our stuff with others people stuff in one container.
+LCL shipment is arranged by a freight forwarder who will combine our stuff with other people stuff in one container.

-Please see illustration on the picture.
-On LCL shipment Mr Smith’s stuff would be together with Mr Bob, Mr John and Ms Ann stuff in same container.
+Please see the illustration of the picture.
+On LCL shipment Mr. Smith’s stuff would be together with Mr. Bob, Mr. John, and Ms. Ann stuff in the same container.

-LCL shipment is used for order under the minimum quantity from the 20 feet order.
+LCL shipment is used for an order under the minimum quantity from the 20 feet order.
 For example 50 m2 order.
-Your order still deliver using the 20 feet container but it will combined with others stuff from another exporter such as furniture, food, clothes, etc. This LCL shipment makes the transport cost still cheap compare to air freight.
+Your order still delivers using the 20 feet container but it will combine with other stuff from another exporter such as furniture, food, clothes, etc. This LCL shipment makes the transport cost still cheap compare to air freight.

 Our cost per m2 on LCL shipment is different from our cost using the container because our FOB cost per m2 on LCL is higher than using FCL so that our price per m2 is also different.
-Why this happen, let me explain on simple example:
+Why this happens, let me explain on a simple example:

 On FCL we can carry 500 m2 with cost $2,000 for FOB so that our m2 cost for FOB = $2,000/500 = $4/m2.
 Meanwhile if you only order 100 m2 ship by LCL with our FOB cost $700 then our FOB cost = $700/100 = $7/m2.
 The smaller the order the more higher the cost.